gpt-2/article-generator/README.md

 Tasks are stored in file **tasks.txt** in the following format:  **title|prefix**

 Each line - one article task.
 Fill tasks.txt with your tasks.
+Prefix should be 50-250 symbols.
+The more relevant the better.

 Run the script
 ```bash